 Commercial Banks and Mortgage Finance Companies

+1 – With more than 50% shareholding by Government and State Corporation.
 2 – As at the end of June 2016, of the 24 locally controlled institutions, 3 were not in operation – one was under statutory management and two were in receivership.

-Microfinance banks are classified into two categories: community-based microfinance banks and nationwide microfinance banks.
+Microfinance Banks Microfinance banks are classified into two categories: community-based microfinance banks and nationwide microfinance banks.
 These institutions have proved instrumental in expanding financial inclusion or access to financial services, throughout Kenya.

+The Microfinance Act 2006 and the Microfinance (Deposit Taking Institutions) Regulations 2008 set out the legal, regulatory and supervisory framework for the microfinance industry in Kenya.
+The Microfinance Act 2006 became operational with effect from May 2, 2008.
+The principal object of the Microfinance Act 2006 is to regulate the establishment, business and operations of deposit taking microfinance institutions in Kenya through licensing and supervision.
+The Act enables microfinance banks (MFBs) licensed by the Central Bank of Kenya to mobilise deposits from the general public, thus promoting savings, competition, efficiency and financial access.
 As financial intermediaries, MFBs play a complimentary role to commercial banks, as opposed to being competitors, by offering a vital service channel to the significant proportion of the population in Kenya that lacks access to commercial banks.
 The microfinance industry therefore plays a pivotal role in deepening financial markets and enhancing access to financial services by a significant proportion of the population.

-Forex bureaus and money remittance providers play a pivotal role in ensuring fair foreign exchange rates, as more competition in the market reduces the spread of exchange rates.
+Forex Bureaus and Money Remittance Providers Forex bureaus and money remittance providers play a pivotal role in ensuring fair foreign exchange rates, as more competition in the market reduces the spread of exchange rates.
 Forex bureaus deal purely with spot exchange of foreign currencies, while money remittance providers also enable customers to transfer money within or outside the country.

+Forex Bureaus in Kenya were established and first licensed in January 1995 to foster competition in the foreign exchange market and to narrow the exchange rate spread in the market.
 As authorised dealers, forex bureaus conduct business and are regulated under the provisions of the sections 33A to 33(O) of the Central Bank of Kenya Act (Cap 491) and Forex Bureau Guidelines issued thereunder.

 Credit Reference Bureaus